San Antonio, Quezon City: San Francisco del Monte

 San Antonio is a part of the San Francisco del Monte area named after its benevolent Spanish friar and founder, St. Francis of Assisi.
 Founded by Saint Pedro Bautista on February 17, 1590, it was meant to be a place of solitude or "retreat" nestled atop a hill.
 The present Santuario de San Pedro Bautista was the first structure in the area.

 It was an independent town during the Spanish era with an area of 250 acre of land filled with wildlife and trees, later absorbed by Quezon City when it was created.
 Today, it is a heavily populated industrial district with factories mostly located along Judge Juan Luna Street.
 Two national roads are found in this area, namely Roosevelt and Del Monte Avenues.

 Originally around 2.5 km2 in area.
 It extended beyond Projects 7 and 8 as well as Timog Avenue area.
 Currently, it is composed of Barangays Damayan, Mariblo, Masambong, Paltok, Paraiso and San Antonio.

 Patron saint

 The patron saint of Barangay San Antonio is Anthony of Padua whose feast day, the entire community celebrates every 13 June.

 Demography

 As of the 2020 census of the Philippine Statistics Authority, the population of Barangay San Antonio went down to 22,229 from 24,667 5 years prior.

-Basic services

-The newly elected barangay officials headed by Punong Barangay Nestor Berroya have appropriated funds for the purchase of a new fire truck for the use of their constituents.